masato1122/auto-kappa/README.md

 Some options
 -------------

-You can read the description of options with ``akrun -h``.
+You can view a description of the options using ``akrun -h``.
+Frequently used commands are listed below.

+- file_structure: Structure file name (Different formats are acceptable such as POSCAR, cif, etc.)

-- material_name:
+- material_name: Name of the output directory

-- nprocs:
+- nprocs: Number of process for the calculation [2]

--
+- mpirun: MPI command [mpirun]

+- command__{vasp/alm/anphon}: Command to run VASP, alm, and anphon [vasp, alm, anphon]

+- volume__relaxation: Perform relaxation calculations using the Birch-Murnaghan equation of state

+- analyze_with_larger_supercell : Use a larger supercell when imaginary frequencies appear

 Citation